 MAT credentialing requirements for application and enrollment

-In order to complete an application to USC Rossier, you are required to submit proof that you have satisfied the basic skills requirement by submitting one of the following:
+In order for your application to USC Rossier to be considered complete, you are required to submit official documentation that you have satisfied the basic skills requirement by submitting one of the following:

-- Proof that you have passed the California Basic Educational Skills (CBEST), or
+- Official documentation that you have passed the California Basic Educational Skills (CBEST), or

-- Proof that you have satisfied the basic skills requirement by way of an acceptable alternative.
+- Official documentation that you have satisfied the basic skills requirement by way of an acceptable alternative.

-In order to enroll in classes at USC Rossier (no later than June 1, 2021), you are required to submit proof that you have satisfied the subject matter requirement by submitting one of the following:
+In order to enroll at USC Rossier (including registering for classes), you are required to submit proof that you have satisfied the subject matter requirement by submitting one of the following:

-- Proof that you have passed the required California Subject Examinations for Teachers (CSET) subtests for the credential concentration to which you applied
+- Official documentation that you have passed the required California Subject Examinations for Teachers (CSET) subtests for the credential concentration to which you applied

-- Proof that you have satisfied the subject matter requirement by way of an acceptable alternative
+- Official documentation that you have satisfied the subject matter requirement by way of an acceptable alternative

 Basic Skills Requirement